Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 ## The root of the problem

-The author(s) copied the tutorial code on using the Gemini python SDK without adapting it to the specifics of their project.
+The author(s) copied the tutorial code on using the Gemini Python SDK without adapting it to the specifics of their project.

 Here is the corresponding [code snippet from LlamaIndex](https://github.com/run-llama/llama_index/blob/6552a926bdf430e86266059091e28495dbd92a43/llama-index-integrations/llms/llama-index-llms-gemini/llama_index/llms/gemini/base.py#L120-L135)